tawhidkhn63/Ebay-Dropshipping-Seller-Scraper/README.md

 ## What is Drop Shipping?
 Drop shipping or more accurately, retail arbitrage, is a supply chain management method used widely on eBay.
 It is the practice of buying an item from other retailers such as Amazon, Walmart, Target, etc then selling the item for a higher price on ebay.
 This practice can be devided into two parts.
 First the customer orders an item from a seller and gives seller his/her delivery address.
 Second, the seller orders the item from a retailer at a lower price and sets the delivery address as the original customer's address.
 Sellers who participate in drop shipping do not need to physically interact with the product they sell.

-## What is the goal of this scraper project?
+## What is the goal of this project?
 I created this project for the primary reason of saving time.
 I recently started drop shipping and faced an obstacle.
 I had to determine what items to sell on eBay.
 This means I have to find out what *other* drop shippers are selling.
 However, finding drop shippers on eBay is a time consuming task, and the following procedure had to be used to determine what to sell as a drop shipper:

 1. Search any item from any category then find which item in this category is selling the most.